ItsMeViipeR/project-generator/README.md

 ### Disclaimer

-For now, the program isn't finished and a beta will be available soon.
+For now, the program is only available on Windows, I'm working on a Linux version for soon.